panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 Because there are no array elements at indexes `5` and `-1`, the accessors `colors[5]` and  `colors[-1]` are `undefined`.

 In JavaScript, you might encounter so-called [sparse arrays](/javascript-sparse-dense-arrays/#2-sparse-arrays).
-Theses are arrays that have gaps, i.e. at some indexes no elements are defined.
+These are arrays that have gaps, i.e. at some indexes no elements are defined.

 When a gap (aka empty slot) is accessed inside a sparse array, you also get an `undefined`.